Biography

 12/05/1762 - 06/08/1843

-PLUMER, George, a Representative from Westmoreland County; born, December 5, 1762 in Pittsburgh, Allegheny County, Pa.; farmer; engaged, saw mill; engaged, grist mill; distiller; merchant; elected, auditor, Westmoreland County (1810); elected as a Democrat to the Pennsylvania House of Representatives for the 1811-1812, 1812-1813, 1813-1814, 1814-1815, 1815-1816 and 1817-1818 terms; not a candidate for reelection to the House for the 1818-1819 term; elected, United States Congress (1820-1825); elected, delegate, Democratic National Convention (1820); died, June 8, 1843 in West Newton, Westmoreland County, Pennsylvania; interred, Old Sewickley Presbyterian Church Cemetery, West Newton, Westmoreland County, Pennsylvania.
+PLUMER, George, a Representative from Westmoreland County; born, December 5, 1762 in Pittsburgh, Allegheny County, Pa.; farmer; engaged, saw mill; engaged, grist mill; distiller; merchant; elected, auditor, Westmoreland County (1810); elected as a Republican to the Pennsylvania House of Representatives for the 1811-1812 and 1813-1814 terms; reelected to the House as a Democratic-Republican for the 1812-1813, 1814-1815 and 1815-1816 terms; reelected to the House as a Democrat to the 1817-1818 term; not a candidate for reelection to the House for the 1818-1819 term; elected, United States Congress (1820-1825); elected, delegate, Democratic National Convention (1820); died, June 8, 1843 in West Newton, Westmoreland County, Pennsylvania; interred, Old Sewickley Presbyterian Church Cemetery, West Newton, Westmoreland County, Pennsylvania.

 After 6 session(s) serving in the Pennsylvania House of Representatives, George Plumer went on to serve in congress - opens in a new tab